 2. Calculate general ledger totals: Work out the total for each account by adding up all your entries.
 This will give you preliminary ending balances.

 3. Get your preliminary trial balance: In the previous step, you calculated the preliminary ending balance for all accounts.
-In this step, add up all those ending balances to arrive at a preliminary trial balance.
+In this step, add all those ending balances to arrive at a preliminary trial balance.
 A trial balance is the total of all debits and credits, such that total debits is equal to total credits.
 If there is a mismatch between the two, then it’s likely that there was a mistake made in one of the previous steps.

 4. Add adjustments: Transactions that are added as adjusting entries aren’t usually the ones that take place day to day.
 Some examples would be depreciation or real estate taxes.
-Once you have added these adjustments into your journal entries, add up the entries from all accounts again to arrive at your adjusted account balance.
+Once you have added these adjustments into your journal entries, add the entries from all accounts again to arrive at your adjusted account balance.

-5. Prepare a new trial balance: The next step is to add up all your adjusted account balances to arrive at your new trial balance.
+5. Prepare a new trial balance: The next step is to add all your adjusted account balances to arrive at your new trial balance.
 Check whether your debits and credits are equal.
 If not, revisit your calculations.

 6. Perform variance analysis: Many firms track their monthly expenses against their planned budget.
-Analysing these results plays a key role in tracking a company’s financial health.
+Analyzing these results plays a key role in tracking a company’s financial health.
 Variance analysis is a common method for doing this.
 It helps you correct mistakes and prepare necessary adjustments to your expenses by comparing your plans with the reports gathered after implementation.
 Accountants play a key role in preparing variance reports.